New cost estimate and timing for first oil from North Sea project

 In August 2022, the Norwegian player took steps to take over new operatorship in the Balder area thanks to deals for two licences, including two existing discoveries, to increase the firm’s acreage positions in the North Sea off Norway.
 As explained at the time, these licenses would be worked as part of the further development of the greater Balder area.

-In an update on the progress of the Balder X development, Vår Energi provided a revised cost estimate for the project on Monday, explaining that this reflects the increased scope of work, the continued impact of global supply chain challenges, Covid-19 and schedule change.
-However, the firm confirmed that the production target of more than 350,000 boed by the end of 2025 is still unaffected by this revision.
+In an update on the progress of the Balder X development, Vår Energi provided a revised cost estimate for the project on Monday, reflecting the increased scope of work, the continued impact of global supply chain challenges, Covid-19 and schedule change.
+However, the firm confirmed that the production target of more than 350,000 boed by the end of 2025 was still unaffected by the revision.
 According to the Norwegian player, the Balder X project – comprising Balder Future and the Ringhorne Phase IV drilling projects – is set to support the development of new nearby discoveries by upgrading existing infrastructure and drilling new wells.